FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_health/readme.md

 # RPC health

 This RPC checks if UniConfig is running.
-If database persistence is enabled it checks database connection too.
+If database persistence is enabled, it also checks the database connection.

-## RPC Examples
+## RPC examples

-RPC health input is empty and RPC output contains result of operation.
+RPC input is empty.
+RPC output contains the result of the operation.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:health' \